-When the creators of the social networks that are famous today were working on their platforms, with eyes full of stars and hands covered in potato chip crumbs, they certainly had no idea of all they would enable years later.
+When the creators of the social platforms that are famous today were working on their websites, with eyes full of stars and hands covered in Cheetos crumbs, they certainly had no idea of all they would enable years later.
 Instagram, a video network?
-Ah well.
+Weird, but OK.
 Facebook, a virtual reality portal?
-Well, let's see.
-That's how it is: as time goes by, needs and uses change and networks adapt to them.
+Please.
+That's how it is: as time goes by, needs and uses change and social media adapt to them.
 Most of the time, these changes sneak into our habits discreetly, very slowly, so that we don't even realize it.

-And then sometimes, history gives our uses a little push.
+And then sometimes, history gives our habits a little push.
 Or a slap in the face, as the case may be.
-The health situation in 2020 belongs to this second category.
-While we were used to the good old window shopping in physical outlets, our spending impulses were forced to express themselves in another way...
-Directly on social networks.
+The health situation we lived in 2020 belongs to this second category.
+While we were used to good old window shopping in brick-and-mortar shops, our spending impulses were forced to express themselves in another way...
+Directly on social media.

-This phenomenon is called social commerce, and it's time you got to know it.
+This phenomenon is called social commerce, and it's time you get to know it.
 Why?
 Because it might just give your business a boost.
-Come on, hu!
+Come on, giddy up!

 What is social commerce?

-Social commerce is the act of buying directly integrated with social networks.
+Social commerce is the act of buying directly integrated on social media.
 No more tiring thumb muscles with superfluous clicks: social commerce wants to facilitate the consumer's buying process by bringing together all the steps in one place.
 Discovering a product?
-Now it happens on the networks.
+Now it happens on the social media.
 Check if a brand is trustworthy?
-On the networks.
+On social media.
 Proceed to purchase?
-On the networks.
+Social media.
 Ask about the status of an order or make a complaint?
-Rosé.
-Uh, networks.
+Social media.
 Every social network has finally become a shopping mall: Facebook, Instagram, TikTok, and even Pinterest are all over it.
 No one left behind in the mercantile society...
 And it's beautiful!

 Why get into social commerce?

-Because it's the future of e-commerce 🔮 Here we are in 2025: a cute little dog rules the world, Sean Paul is at the top of the hit parade and the common man shops on social networks.
+Because it's the future of e-commerce 🔮 We're in 2025: a cute little dog rules the world, Sean Paul is at the top of the music charts and the average person shops on social media.
 Okay, for the first two points, we may be taking our desires for realities.
-However, all the figures show that the last one could well become reality: according to a study by Accenture, no less than 18% of clothing purchases will be made on networks by 2025.
+However, all the figures show that the last one could well come true: according to a study by Accenture, no less than 18% of clothing purchases will be made on social media by 2025.

-Because networks never stop seducing ✨ That's it, it's official: more than half of the world's population is on social networks.
-In all, there are now 4.62 billion active users; a figure that continues to grow, having increased by 10.1% since last year alone.
-Selling on the networks is therefore offering a constantly growing audience...
-We won't spit on it.
+Because social media never stop seducing ✨ That's it, it's official: more than half of the world's population is on social networks.
+In total, there are now 4.62 billion active users on them; a figure that keeps growing, since it has increased by 10.1% since last year alone.
+Selling on social media is therefore offering a constantly growing audience...
+And it can't hurt, can it?

 Because it's super, mega simple 🤩 Opening your online store, when you already have one, seems like a breeze.
-But could you imagine your Aunt Martine opening one?
+But could you imagine your Aunt Helen opening one?
 The same one that has been writing all over the place in capital letters since 2018 because she doesn't know how to turn them off?
 That's what we thought.
-The advantage of social commerce is that it makes online sales accessible to everyone, really everyone.
+The good thing about social commerce is that it makes selling online accessible to everyone, really everyone.
 Easy, but also free, which is not negligible when you are a small business looking for development...